andreasnylin/app-framework/README.md

 ###App.module()

 Use to register or retrieve a module.
-A module must have an init function defined.
+If a module has an init method defined this method will run when the module is loaded.
 ```javascript
 // Register a module
 App.module('name', {